Naresh22255/oro/README.md

 # oro

-Design2
+Noroff-Design2

-This is CA for Desing2.
+This is Course Assignment for Desing2.